-Rocky Mountain Youth Corps engages young people in the outdoors, inspiring them to use their strengths and potential to lead healthy, productive lives.
-We teach responsibility for self, community and environment through teamwork, service and experiential education.
+Rocky Mountain Youth Corps engages young people in the outdoors, empowering them to use their strengths and potential to lead healthy, productive lives.
+They build resiliency in themselves, communities and ecosystems through teamwork, service and experiential education.

-Rocky Mountain Youth Corps will be the leader in NW Colorado to provide diverse opportunities for young people to participate in outdoor based service and education for their growth, respect and responsibility to self, community and environment.
-We will do this through strong sustainable collaborations with project, program, and funding partners and the creation of a youth development center.
+Rocky Mountain Youth Corps will be the leader in the Northern and Central Rockies to provide diverse opportunities for young people to participate in outdoor based service and education for their growth, respect and responsibility to self, community and environment.
+We will do this through strong sustainable collaborations with project, program and funding partners.

 Provide opportunities for young people to personally connect to the outdoors.